 Stage IV: A tumor of any size has spread outside of the eye to distant areas of the body (any T, any N, M1).

-Recurrent: Recurrent cancer is cancer that comes back after treatment.
+Recurrent: Recurrent cancer is cancer that has come back after treatment.
 It may return in the eye or another part of the body.
-If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.
+If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
+These tests and scans are often similar to those done at the time of the original diagnosis .